COMMENT: It’s right for theatres to take action on mental health projects, but they have to understand the problems, not just give a generic leg-up.

 To be fair, there are other explanations for the apparent lack of variety in voices.
 One thing that may skew the output is that not everybody with a disabilities wants to be identified that way.
 I’m guessing that those who don’t are less likely to want to be part of schemes that highly trumpet this fact, and that those who don’t want to make a big deal of it are likely to have different views from people who do.
 But there is, I believe, too much complacency on this subject.
 It’s too easy to stop looking for other people’s perspectives after hearing what you want to hear.

 What might help: I’m not expecting the worst offenders to change their ways.
 Anyone who is already thinking “Shut up you disabled, let me tell you how you are oppressed” has probably stopped reading my now.
 But on the off-chance you are still reading.
 Stop it.
 You have no business using us for your own agenda.
 And I don’t care if you also have a disability or even Asperger’s.
-You have no more right to pass off your own views as everyone’s views than I do.
+That’s still your view and your view alone.
+You have no more business passing off your view as everyone’s than I do.

 Everyone else: you may have the best of intentions, but please refrain from jumping to conclusions about our experiences.
 Your preconceptions about the terrible time we are having are not proven true just because you heard one person who agrees with you.
 Those of us who don’t have a problem with something have just as valid views as those who do.